csev/dj4e-samples/README.md

 Development Tools
 -----------------

-This repository includes helpful tools in the `tools/` directory for managing your development environment:
+This repository includes helpful development tools in the `tools/` directory for managing your development environment.
+See [tools/README.md](tools/README.md) for details on available tools.

-### Environment Checkup Tool (`checkup.sh`)

-A bash script that validates your Django development environment setup, checking for common configuration issues and ensuring you're using the correct versions of Python and Django.
-This is useful when setting up a new environment, troubleshooting issues, or verifying your setup before starting work.

-For detailed documentation, see [tools/README_CHECKUP.md](tools/README_CHECKUP.md)

-### Git Rollback Tool (`rollback.sh`)

-A bash script that allows you to roll back your git repository to any tag or to the latest commit on your current branch, discarding all local changes and untracked files.
-This is useful when you need to reset your working directory to a clean state.

-For detailed documentation, see [tools/README_GIT.md](tools/README_GIT.md)

-### Database Reset Tool (`resetdb.py`)

-A Python script that completely resets your Django project's database and removes all migration files, allowing you to start fresh with a clean database schema.
-This is particularly useful when migration files have become corrupted or when you need to restructure your models significantly.

-For detailed documentation, see [tools/README_DB.md](tools/README_DB.md)

 Running on PythonAnywhere (likely not needed)
 ---------------------------------------------